roryprimrose/ModelBuilder/design.md

    where practical.
 Each generator feature lands with its diagnostics, not without them.
 10. AOT/trim validation app + CI; port the existing unit-test corpus as behavioral parity tests, and add diagnostic-snapshot tests asserting each `MB####` fires with the right location and message.
-    Re-run the step-2 benchmarks against vNext and publish the old-vs-new delta.
+    Re-run the step-2 benchmarks against v9 and publish the old-vs-new delta.
 11. README migration guide (§14) and the "not supported" section, written to be followed by a human or an AI agent.

 ---

-## 14. Migration guide (v8 → vNext, README content)
+## 14. Migration guide (v8 → v9, README content)

 There is **no back-compat shim** (§12.6).
-Migration is manual, but mechanical: the README ships a mapping from each removed or changed v8 API to its vNext equivalent, structured so an AI agent can apply it deterministically across a consumer's test project.
+Migration is manual, but mechanical: the README ships a mapping from each removed or changed v8 API to its v9 equivalent, structured so an AI agent can apply it deterministically across a consumer's test project.
 The guide must cover at least:

 **Unchanged — no action.** `Model.Create<T>()`, `Model.Create(typeof(T))`,